littleh322/Tour-Of-Heroes/README.md

 ```

-##Similarities with React
+## **Angular & React Similarities:**
-TypeScript is involved which I already know how to write for the most part.
+TypeScript (.ts or .tsx file) can be involved which I already know how to write for the most part.